vickneee/web-development-studies/studies/04 Getting Started with Express.js/worksheet.md

     console.log(`Server is running on port ${port}.`);
 });
 ```

+Now, if you navigate to http://localhost:3000/home/Victoria, you should see the following message.

+- Welcome Victoria

 2. You can also have multiple route parameters, for example first and last names: